-After the grand splash of the first installment, Wing Commander II had been a refinement for fans that wanted a deeper exploration of this new universe.
+After the grand splash of the first instalment, Wing Commander II had been a refinement for fans that wanted a deeper exploration of this new universe.
 Aside from its second mission pack, 1992 was a bit of a gap year for Wing Commander.
 The company’s focus seemed to be on the release of the ambitious Ultima VII: The Black Gate, and the Wing team was otherwise occupied.
 The series wasn’t forgotten, however.
-Ports of the first game were being released in multiple platforms.
-The first licensed Wing Commander novel hit shelves, too.
-Entitled Freedom Flight, it was co-written by Ellen Guon, director of Secret Missions 2 and co-director of Wing Commander II, together with rising Sci-fi/fantasy star Mercedes Lackey.
+Ports of the first game were being released on multiple platforms, and the first licensed Wing Commander novel hit shelves.
+Entitled Freedom Flight, it was co-written by Ellen Guon, director of Secret Missions 2 and co-director of Wing Commander II, together with rising Sci-Fi/fantasy star Mercedes Lackey.
 The universe was expanding, even as the games took a brief break.

 As mentioned earlier, Chris Roberts’s attention was elsewhere during the development of WCII and its expansion packs.
 His new permanent position as Director of New Technologies meant he had to pursue projects that pushed the envelope for, well, technology.
 Strike Commander was his first such project.

-In Strike Commander, you take the role of yet another nameless pilot who is part of the mercenary Wildcats squadron.
-Taking place in the then-near-future year of 2011, the more realistic dogfights and fighter jets give texture to a vastly different political landscape.
+In Strike Commander, you take the role of yet another nameless pilot, this time leading the mercenary Wildcats squadron.
+Gone are the space-opera trappings of its spiritual predecessors, traded in for a modern-day setting.
+Taking place in the then-near-future year of 2011, the game presents a world of political instability and fighter squadrons who sell their services to the highest bidder.
 As well as succeeding in missions you’re hired for, you must also keep the books of the squadron balanced, so that weapons can be purchased and maintenance paid for.
-A failure to keep up with this part of the game can result in a Game Over, which contributes to Strike’s more realistic, present-day setting.
+A failure to keep up with this part of the game can result in a Game Over, which contributes to Strike’s more realistic setting.

 But just like a real pilot is tested in the cockpit, so is a combat simulator, and Strike Commander was no slouch.
-The game took place in fully 3D maps, with even its airplanes being rendered in 3D with advanced shading and texture mapping which, for 1993, was definitely ahead of the curve.
+The game took place in fully 3D maps, and rendered its airplanes in 3D with advanced shading and texture mapping.
+For 1993, this was definitely ahead of the curve.

 Many of Origin’s projects in the early ‘90s could be described as wildly ambitious, and Strike Commander fits the bill.
 In the manual, Chris Roberts refers to the game’s development cycle as his own personal version of the extreme stress faced by Francis Ford Coppola and his cast and crew during the creation of Apocalypse Now.
 In the early ‘90s Strike’s 2 1/2-year development cycle was considered enormous for any game.
 Crunch was a factor in its development, with staff often sleeping under desks, staying up for 4 AM dev builds and working weekends.
 Looking back on it more recently, Roberts sees this as almost quaint, comparing it to the 6-year dev cycle of his later game, Freelancer.